 "...He bought a nice blue suit with the money he could find

 The original "Rock" (That's what Peter means in Greek) St. Peter was one of the 12 apostles of Jesus Christ.
-This particular group of 12 are still counted amongst the most famous and revered of the non-dancing boy (in the biblical sense) bands.

 In Matthew 16:17-19, Matthew remarks that Peter "will receive the keys to the kingdom of Heaven."
 Wikipedia reveals that this is the source of popular tales which place St. Peter as the gate keeper to paradise.

 "...Well the medicine man started seeing red."

 "Medicine men" was the label given Indigenous healers and doctors by Jesuit missionaries who were attempting to Christianize and colonize Canadians during the 17th century.
 The term was used derisively and descriptively.
 The missionaries felt that medical science, and all healing in general, was derived from God and therefore unattainable to these men who could not properly be called doctors.